emrgnt-cmplxty/fermi/docs/docs/4.tools/near-api-js/quick-reference.md

 The library also contains some [utils](#utils) functions.

 :::tip
-To quickly get started with integrating Axion in a web browser, read our [Web Frontend integration](/develop/integrate/frontend) article.
+To quickly get started with integrating Fermi in a web browser, read our [Web Frontend integration](/develop/integrate/frontend) article.
 :::

 :::info